mikejmcfarlane/mikejmcfarlane.github.io/_posts/2020-09-13-PXE-boot-raspberry-pi-4-from-synology-diskstation.md

 ## Introduction

-PXE booting allow a server, in this case a Raspberry Pi 4, to boot from a remote computer, in this case a Synology Diskstation DS720+.
+PXE booting allows a server, in this case a Raspberry Pi 4, to boot from a remote computer, in this case a Synology Diskstation DS720+.
 I also did the same process with an older Synology Diskstation DS212+.

 Why might you do this?
 There are some reasons I like: